-- (e) The number of persons who submitted requests for supportive measures and the number of [requests for] persons who received supportive measures. fthat were granted; and - (g) The number of reporting parties who took a leave of absence, transferred to another institution or withdrew from the institution.] - 2.
-A report submitted pursuant to subsection 1 shall not contain any personally identifiable information of a student or employee of an institution within the System. - 3.
-Information contained in a report submitted pursuant to subsection 1 must be able to be disaggregated by students and employees. - 4.
-If the Board of Regents requires a report to be prepared and submitted pursuant to subsection 1. an institution shall submit the report to the Board of Regents not later than October 1 of each year. - 5.
-If the Board of Regents requires a report to be prepared and submitted pursuant to subsection 1, the Board of Regents shall, not later than December 31 of each year, submit a compilation of the reports the Board received pursuant to subsection 1 to the Director of the Department of Health and Human Services and the Director of the Legislative Counsel Bureau for transmittal to the next regular session of the Legislature in even-numbered years or to the Legislative Committee on Education in odd-numbered years. - 6.
-Any data or reports that underline the report prepared pursuant to subsection 3 are confidential and are not a public record for the purposes of chapter 239 of NRS. - Sec.
-31. [1.
-The Board of Regents may, after reasonable notice and opportunity for hearing, determine that an institution within the System failed to comply with a requirement imposed by the Board of Regents pursuant to sections 2 to 32, inclusive, of this act.
-If the Board of Regents determines an institution failed to comply with a requirement imposed by the Board, the Board may, for each violation, impose a fine of not more than \$150,000 or one percent of the annual operating budget of the institution, whichever is less, against the institution. - 2.
-The Board of Regents shall use any money collected from the imposition of a fine pursuant to subsection 1 to administer and enforce the provisions of sections 2 to 32, inclusive, of this act.]
-(Deleted by amendment.) - Sec.
-32. The Board of Regents may adopt regulations as necessary to carry out the provisions of sections 2 to 32, inclusive, of this act. - Sec.
-33. NRS 396.585 is hereby amended to read as follows: - 396.585 1.
-The Board of Regents shall require each student who participates as a member of a varsity athletic team which represents [the University of Nevada, Reno, or the University of Nevada, Las Vegas, an institution within the System to make satisfactory progress toward obtaining a degree as a condition of participation as a member of the team. - 2.
-The Board of Regents shall establish standards for determining whether a student is making satisfactory progress toward obtaining his or her degree as required by this section.
-The Except as otherwise provided in section 29 of this act, the standards must:
+(e) The number of persons who submitted requests for supportive measures and the number of persons who received supportive measures; and

+(f) The number of reporting parties who took a leave of absence, transferred to another institution or withdrew from the institution.

+2. A report submitted pursuant to subsection 1 must not contain any personally identifiable information of a student or employee of an institution within the System.

+3. If the Board of Regents requires a report to be prepared and submitted pursuant to subsection 1, an institution shall submit the report to the Board of Regents not later than October 1 of each year.

+4. If the Board of Regents requires a report to be prepared and submitted pursuant to subsection 1, the Board of Regents shall, not later than December 31 of each year, submit a compilation of the reports the Board of Regents received pursuant to subsection 1 to the Director of the Department of Health and Human Services and to the Director of the Legislative Counsel Bureau for transmittal to the next regular session of the Legislature in even-numbered years or the Legislative Committee on Education in odd-numbered years.

+5. Any data or reports that underline the report prepared pursuant to subsection 3 are confidential and are not a public record for the purposes of chapter 239 of NRS.

+Sec.
+26. 1.
+The Board of Regents may, after reasonable notice and opportunity for hearing, determine that an institution within the System failed to comply with a requirement imposed by the Board of Regents pursuant to sections 2 to 27, inclusive, of this act.
+If the Board of Regents determines an institution failed to comply with a requirement imposed by the Board, the Board may, for each violation, impose a fine of not more than \$150,000 or 1 percent of the annual operating budget of the institution, whichever is less, against the institution.

+- 2. The Board of Regents shall use any money collected from the imposition of a fine pursuant to subsection 1 to administer and enforce the provisions of sections 2 to 27, inclusive, of this act. - Sec.
+27. The Board of Regents may adopt regulations as necessary to carry out the provisions of sections 2 to 27, inclusive, of this act.

+- Sec.
+27.1.
+NRS 396.585 is hereby amended to read as follows: 396.585

+The Board of Regents shall require each student who The Board of Regents shall require each student who participates as a member of a varsity athletic team which represents the University of Nevada, Reno, or the University of Nevada, Las Vegas, to make satisfactory progress toward obtaining a degree as a condition of participation as a member of the team. - The Board of Regents shall establish standards for determining whether a student is making satisfactory progress toward obtaining his or her degree as required by this section.
+[The] Except as otherwise provided in section 24.95 of this act, the standards must: - (a) Include a requirement that a student enroll in a sufficient number of courses in each semester that are required to obtain the academic degree the student is seeking to allow the student to complete the requirements for obtaining the degree within a reasonable period after the student's admission. - (b) Include a requirement that a student maintain a minimum grade point average in the courses required pursuant to paragraph (a).